Sunday Wrap-Up for June 17, 2018

 Thanks for reading the Sunday Wrap-Up!
 This short message contains the lessons that were covered in our SPF Kids environments on Sunday as well as ways that you can discuss and apply these truths as a family this week!

-Our children learned about A Song of Thanksgiving.
+Our children learned about Christ Alone for salvation.

 FAMILY STARTING POINTS